meilisearch/documentation/guides/main_concepts/indexes.md

 ## Synonyms and stop-words

 An index can contain a set of synonyms.
-On those words, a document containing the synonym of your search query will be considered as relevant as the same document with the search query in itself.
+If multiples words have an equivalent meaning in your dataset, you can decide to create a synonym for theses words.
+The search engine will give the same search results for any search with one of the associated words as a search query.
 The synonyms are linked to the given index, and they will not apply to any other index on the same MeiliSearch instance.

 [More information about synonyms](/guides/advanced_guides/synonyms.md)